-MySQL ASCII is one of the String Function, which returns the ASCII code of the left most character of a character expression.
-In this article we will show you, How to use this string ASCII in MySQL with example.
+MySQL ASCII function is one of the String Functions, which returns the ASCII code of the leftmost character of a character expression.
+The basic syntax of this is as shown below:

 SELECT ASCII (Expression) FROM [Source]

-MySQL ASCII Example 1
+MySQL ASCII Function Example

 SELECT ASCII('A'); SELECT ASCII(1); SELECT ASCII('abcd'); SELECT ASCII(''); SELECT ASCII(NULL);

--- MySQL String ASCII Example USE company; SELECT First_Name, ASCII(First_Name) AS ASCII_FName, Last_Name, ASCII(Last_Name) AS ASCII_LName, Education, Profession, Yearly_Income, ASCII(Yearly_Income) AS ASCII_Income, Sales FROM customerdetails;
+USE company; SELECT First_Name, ASCII(First_Name) AS ASCII_FName, Last_Name, ASCII(Last_Name) AS ASCII_LName, Education, Profession, Yearly_Income, ASCII(Yearly_Income) AS ASCII_Income, Sales FROM customerdetails;

 From the below screenshot, you can observe that 84 = T and 57 means 9.